-- 4. You can supply your own algorithm to the pipeline (see Section 2.4).
-Click on the folder to browse for the file, or supply the full path in the text box.
-The ways you might want to modify the pipeline algorithms are discussed in Section 2.3.
-See the notes below about customizing pipeline algoriths. - In the Output section, choose the name of the observation context that will be produced or use the HIPE default, obs. - Click on "accept" to run the pipeline.
+- 4. You can supply your own algorithm to the pipeline (see Section 3.4).
+Click on the folder to browse for the file, or supply the full path in the text box. - In the Output section, choose the name of the observation context that will be produced or use the HIPE default, obs. - Click on "accept" to run the pipeline.
 The status ("running" if all is well, error messages if not) and the progress of the pipeline are given in the Info section at the bottom of the Task dialogue.
 You will also see more informative messages about the status of the pipeline written in the console and terminal.